soham1/anitorrent/README.md

 <h2 align="center">Features</h2>

 * Will only download on the day an episode is scheduled to release.
-* Downloads are in the form of peer-to-peer torrents, resulting in faster downloads (depends on anime popularity).
+* Downloads are in the form of peer-to-peer torrents, resulting in faster downloads (speed depends on anime popularity).
+* Can be used with Windows Scheduler or Windows Startup Processes using the ```anitorrent.bat``` file.
 * If there is a delay or an absence of an episode, no episodes will be downloaded.
 * Organizes downloaded episodes by folders (using anime's name), episodes themselves are named appropriately.
-* Episodes are **subbed in English**...(who watches dubbed anime anyway :poop:).
+* Episodes are **subbed in English**...(who watches dubbed anime anyway).

 <h2 align="center">Demonstration</h2>